Pontryagin-Guided Policy Optimization for Merton's Portfolio Problem: Introduction

-A different perspective is offered by the so-called “Deep BSDE” methodology, pioneered by Weinan E and collaborators \citep[e.g.,][]{han2018solving,e2017deep}, which focuses on approximating the value function (i.e., solving the Hamilton–Jacobi–Bellman equation) via a forward–backward SDE, then infers the policy once the value function is estimated.
-By contrast, our approach is fundamentally adjoint-based: rather than approximating the value function, we track costate (adjoint) variables through a policy-fixed backward SDE and use them to guide parameter updates directly.
+A different perspective is offered by the so-called deep BSDE (backward stochastic differential equation) methodology, pioneered by Weinan E and collaborators \citep[e.g.,][]{han2018solving,e2017deep}, which focuses on approximating the value function (i.e., solving the Hamilton-Jacobi-Bellman (HJB) equation) via a forward-backward stochastic differential equation (FBSDE), then infers the policy once the value function is estimated.
+By contrast, our approach is fundamentally adjoint-based: rather than approximating the value function, we track adjoint (costate) processes through a policy-fixed BSDE and use them to guide parameter updates directly.
 In addition, we implement this scheme via backpropagation-through-time (BPTT), unrolling the system dynamics in discrete steps and enabling single-path simulation for each node.
-While both Deep BSDE and our Pontryagin-guided approach employ neural networks and SDEs, the difference in what is learned (value function vs.\ adjoint) and how it is integrated (decoupled vs.\ direct BPTT) can yield distinct interpretability and computational trade-offs.
+While both deep BSDE and our Pontryagin-guided approach employ neural networks and stochastic differential equations (SDEs), the difference in what is learned (value function vs. adjoint) and how it is integrated (decoupled vs. direct BPTT) can yield distinct interpretability and computational trade-offs.

+However, to the best of our knowledge, no existing deep-BSDE or physics-informed neural networks (PINNs) approach has tackled the Merton problem with both consumption and investment in a single framework.
+Most related works address either an investment-only Merton setup or simpler PDEs (e.g., Black--Scholes) via PINNs \citep{han2018solving,hure2020deep}.
+This gap further motivates our approach, which integrates Pontryagin's principle with a fully neural-network-based solver that jointly handles both consumption and investment.

-Our framework adopts what we call a \textbf{Pontryagin-Guided Direct Policy Optimization (PG-DPO)} viewpoint.
+Our framework adopts what we call a Pontryagin-Guided Direct Policy Optimization (PG-DPO) viewpoint.
 We treat the Merton problem as a continuous-time stochastic control system but solve it through direct neural-network-based optimization.
-Specifically, we embed Pontryagin’s Maximum Principle (PMP) \citep{pontryagin1962the} into a discrete-time training loop, interpreting each gradient step as an approximation to the continuous-time adjoint.
+Specifically, we embed Pontryagin's Maximum Principle (PMP) \citep{pontryagin1962the} into a discrete-time training loop, interpreting each gradient step as an approximation to the continuous-time adjoint.
 This preserves the convenience of automatic differentiation and mini-batch simulation while offering a principled control-theoretic justification of policy improvement.
 We also incorporate both consumption and investment into the policy, a combination seldom tackled simultaneously by purely data-driven methods yet crucial in real-world portfolio planning.